 If you started the divorce proceedings you are known as the petitioner, you can ask that your spouse pay the costs.
 You are only allowed to ask for the costs to cover the divorce itself and you will not be allowed to ask for costs with regards to the financial side of the divorce.

 If you are the petitioner and want the respondent to pay your costs then you will need to apply to the court for an order to make the respondent do so.
 It is important to let your solicitor know at the start of the divorce proceedings that you intend to make a claim for the respondent to pay the divorce costs.

 Normally, it is advisable for the petitioner to reach an agreement with the respondent on divorce costs, before the divorce petition is issued.
 This way, when the decree nisi stage is reached, the court can make a ‘costs order’.

-Who pays the divorce costs in the UK can sometimes be a difficult issue to resolve.
+As always, it is important to get independent legal advice before making your decision.
 Before submitting your divorce petition, it’s highly recommended to seek independent legal advice, suited to your individual circumstances, from an experienced solicitor, such as Austin Kemp.

 The costs of divorce are the first thoughts for any separating couple.
 For advice around divorce costs and processes, get in touch with our expert divorce lawyers.

 Call our team on 0845 862 5001, or email firstname.lastname@example.org